nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 The underscore `_` character is used as the delimiter.

-Date of birth is specified in `DDMMYYYY` format.
+Date of birth is specified in `yyyyMMdd` format.

 For example, when sending a message about a patient Mr Brian Smith, born 14 February 2001, with NHS Number 12345678, the Mex_To field will have the following value: